tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 ## Best Practices

-*   Going forward, Modular TensorFlow will be the only way to integrate new devices to the current TensorFlow stack.
+*   Going forward, Modular TensorFlow will be the only way to integrate new third-party devices to the current TensorFlow stack.
 *   For device integrations that can be done in 2021 or later, we strongly encourage waiting to integrate with the new TensorFlow stack instead.